INTRODUCTION

 Debt Service Obligations

-Debt service estimates are those made to support the County Executive's Recommended FY25-30 CIP.
+Debt service estimates are those made to support the County Executive's Amended FY25-30 CIP.
 Debt service obligations over the six years are based on servicing debt issued to fund planned capital projects, as well as amounts necessary for short-term and long-term leases.
-Debt service requirements have the single largest impact on the Operating Budget/Public Services Program by the CIP.
+Debt service requirements have the single largest impact on the operating budget/Public Services Program by the CIP.
 The Charter-required CIP contains a plan or schedule of project expenditures for schools, transportation, and infrastructure modernization.
-Approximately 26.9 percent of the CIP is funded with General Obligation (G.O.) bonds.
-Each G.O. bond issue used to fund the CIP translates to a draw against the Operating Budget each year for 20 years.
-Debt requirements for past and future G.O. bond issues are calculated each fiscal year, and provision for the payment of Debt Service is included as part of the annual estimation of resources available for other Operating Budget requirements.
+Approximately 27.0 percent of the CIP is funded with General Obligation (GO) bonds.
+Each GO bond issue used to fund the CIP translates to a draw against the operating budget each year for 20 years.
+Debt requirements for past and future GO bond issues are calculated each fiscal year, and provision for the payment of Debt Service is included as part of the annual estimation of resources available for other operating budget requirements.
 As Debt Service grows over the years, increased pressures are placed on other PSP programs competing for scarce resources.

 The State authorizes borrowing of funds and issuance of bonds up to a maximum of 6.0 percent of the assessed valuation of all real property and 15.0 percent of the assessed value of all personal property within the County.
-The County's outstanding G.O. debt plus short-term commercial paper as of June 30, 2023, is 1.65 percent of assessed value, well within the legal debt limit and safely within the County's financial capabilities.
+The County's outstanding GO debt plus short-term commercial paper as of June 30, 2024, is 1.62 percent of assessed value, well within the legal debt limit and safely within the County's financial capabilities.

 Capital Improvements Program (CIP) Current Revenue and PAYGO